Do you suspect a security leak in Citavi?

 Internal security at Swiss Academic Software

-All services containing customer data are secured with two-factor authentication.
-This means that even if a hacker could steal user names and passwords from us, he or she would not be able to log into critical systems.
+All cloud services that we use are secured with two-factor authentication.
+This means that even if a hacker could steal user names and passwords from us, he or she would not be able to log into our systems.

 We provide security training for our developers and ensure that security is always one of their concerns.
 We also make sure to stay up-to-date with new developments (especially on OWASP) and make sure to use all best practices.
 These include:

 ▪For code critical for security (for example, our WebApi) the developers carry out code reviews with each other.

 ▪All SQL queries are parameterized to ensure that SQL Injection cannot occur.

 ▪Our source code only contains strongly encrypted passwords (in case of physical theft of developer computers).

 ▪Access is doubly authorized in the code – on the "highest" level and on the "lowest" level.
 This helps prevent accidental developer errors from leading to authorization errors.
 In addition, we have various unit tests for testing the authorization.

 ▪Our development and production environments are separated.
 This means that user data in the production environment cannot be affected by any development work that is being done.